 In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
-This Statement requires that interest cost incurred before the end of a construction period as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
+This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
 As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
 Statement No. 89 is effective for the District beginning in the fiscal year ending November 30, 2022.
-The District is currently evaluating the financial statement impact of adopting this statement.
+The District does not currently capitalize any interest costs, and management does not anticipate capitalizing any in the foreseeable future.
+As such, there will be no financial statement impact of adopting this statement.